eclipsesource/jsonforms/README.md

 ## Community

-We have a [discussion board](https://spectrum.chat/jsonforms) where you can reach out to the community if you have questions.
+We have a [discussion board](https://spectrum.chat/jsonforms) where you can reach out to the developers and the community if you have questions.